osm-spline/xappy.js/doc/json_output-format-proposal.md

-# JSON output format definition by example.
+# JSON output format definition by example

 **Note:** for simple reading we included whitespaces which are of course omitted in the actual implementation.